 Flight simulators have been providing PC gaming enthusiasts with realistic flight experiences for decades now.
 In these games, airports, control schemes, aircraft, and world locations are faithfully represented.
 Today, many enthusiasts like myself and professional review sites like Lifewire agree that the best flight simulator on the market today is Laminar Research's X-Plane.
-They recently announced the beta for X-Plane 11, which is a very powerful, very realistic version of the game, but what kind of system can run it?
+They've released X-Plane 12, which is a very powerful, very realistic version of the game, but what kind of system can run it?
 Let's take a look at the best laptops for X-Plane.

 What Makes the X-Plane Series so Good for Laptops?

 If you’re an aspiring pilot, you might be wondering what type of laptop you need to be able to get the best X-Plane 12 experience.
 Don’t worry—we’ve got you covered!

 Below are some suggested laptop specifications to help you get the most out of X-Plane 12.
 Keep in mind that these recommendations are based on performance and graphics capabilities, but you’ll want to consider your budget and other requirements as well.

 - Storage: 256 GB SSD